Want to help fight COVID-19?

 Testing mask prototypes in my empty office.
 The elastic was too long, but otherwise this was the winner.

-3. Bloomington Mutual Aid & Bloomington Quilter's Guild need volunteers to sew fabric masks for healthcare providers and other local service organizations.
+3. Patient PT & Bloomington Quilter's Guild need volunteers to sew fabric masks for Bloomington Mask Drive.

 4. Bloomington businesses that are still operating also need masks, and there are others working to make and provide masks for them as well.